 What Can I Expect From An Annual Skin Exam?

-During your skin cancer check, sometimes a doctor decides that a mole should be removed so that the tissue can be examined under a microscope.
-The removal of a mole, called a biopsy, only takes a few minutes and is very common and usually performed in the doctor’s office.
+During your skin cancer check, sometimes a dermatologist decides that a mole should be removed so that the tissue can be examined under a microscope.
+The removal of a mole, called a biopsy, only takes a few minutes and is very common and usually performed in the dermatologist’s office.

 After your biopsy, the mole will be sent to a pathologist to examine the tissue under a microscope and see whether the melanocytes are normal, dysplastic, or cancerous.

 Learn the Benefits of an Annual Skin Exam with Dr. Perri

 Early detection is key to skin cancer treatment.
 The earlier cancer is diagnosed, the higher your chances are for recovering completely with the least amount of surgical intervention and follow-up treatment.
 An annual skin cancer screening will allow your dermatologist to monitor any suspicious moles or discolorations before they turn harmful.
 Contact us today to schedule an annual skin exam with Perri Dermatology.
 We proudly serve patients in The Woodlands, TX, Conroe, TX, and Spring, TX.
 Schedule your exam by contacting (936) 522-4966.